-Planning permission will be granted for residential developments that maximise affordable housing provision based on agreed values and viability at the time of the application.
-The following target levels of affordable housing provision will apply:
+Planning permission will be granted for residential developments that maximise affordable housing provision.
+The following target levels of affordable housing provision will apply to schemes that meet the thresholds set out in national guidance:

-25% of new homes on previously developed sites; and 30% of new homes elsewhere.
+- 25% of new homes on previously developed sites; and - 30% of new homes elsewhere.